 You control your health-related data sharing through health apps, like step and exercise trackers, or through provider office chart applications, which you must choose to connect through your smartphone, tablet, etc. See a list of the healthcare applications here: https://myhealthapplication.com/health-apps/gallery.

-If you do choose to share access through your personal devices and want to stop sharing, you must change your preferences on your personal device(s), not at your Member portal or anywhere else on the Community Health Options website.
+If you do choose to share access through your personal devices and want to stop sharing, you must change your preferences on your personal device(s), not at your Member portal or anywhere else on the Health Options website.

 You must contact the organization or business that created your app to address any inaccuracies in the data displayed by that app.
-If there are inaccuracies in medical records, billing records, payment and claims records, or enrollment records maintained by Community Health Options, please contact Member Services at (855) 624-6463 for a “Request for Amendment to PHI” form.
+If there are inaccuracies in medical records, billing records, payment and claims records, or enrollment records maintained by Health Options, please contact Member Services at (855) 624-6463 for a “Request for Amendment to PHI” form.

 If you receive Covered Services from a Non-Plan Provider, your cost-sharing will be higher, as described in the Out-of-Network portion of your Schedule of Benefits.
 It is your responsibility to ensure the Providers you receive services from are in the Health Options Network.
 If we approve your claim for payment of services rendered by a Non-Plan Provider, we will pay Benefits up to the Maximum allowable amount.
 Charges above the Maximum allowable amount will not apply to your Out-of-Network cost-sharing and will be your responsibility, if the Non-Plan Provider chooses to bill you.
 This means you may have financial responsibility greater than the cost-sharing described on your Schedule of Benefits.
 This is sometimes referred to as Balance Billing.